-Despite outpouring of public support, Portland won’t put noncitizen voting on November ballot
+Portland won’t put referendum for noncitizen voting rights on November ballot

 Updated:

-The Portland City Council abruptly delayed voting on whether to send voters a ballot measure to allow some noncitizens to vote in local elections.
+The Portland City Council abruptly delayed a decision on whether to send voters a ballot measure to allow some noncitizens to vote in local elections.

-After hours of testimony Monday, Councilor Pious Ali said around 10:30 p.m. that he did not have the votes needed to send the measure to voters and that he would instead refer it to a committee for study.
+After hours of testimony Monday, Councilor Pious Ali said around 10:30 p.m. that he did not have the votes needed send the measure to voters and that he would instead refer it to a committee for study.

 The councilors voted unanimously to send the measure to the council’s legislative/nomination committee, disappointing the more than two dozen Portlanders who had urged the council to place the question on the November ballot.
 It is unclear when the measure might come before the council again.

-“I am looking forward to working on the committee with my colleagues to make sure this is done as fast as possible so we can put it on the ballot for the people of Portland,” said Ali.
-He, along with Mayor Ethan Strimling, brought forward the initiative to let noncitizens living legally in the city vote in municipal races.
+“I am looking forward to working on the committee with my colleagues to make sure this is done as fast as possible so we can put it on the ballot for the people of Portland,” Ali said.
+He brought forward the initiative to let noncitizens living legally in the city vote in municipal races along with Mayor Ethan Strimling.

-Several councilors noted before the vote that they favored the underlying idea on extending the franchise in local elections, but had worried that rushing it through could put new voters at risk.
+Several councilors noted before the vote that they favored the underlying idea of extending the franchise in local elections, but had worried that rushing it through could put new voters at risk.

 Representatives of the Immigration Legal Advocacy Project and ACLU of Maine told the council that their groups support the measure, but that if it’s approved the city will have a responsibility to educate new voters.

-“Any non-citizen voting initiative must be designed to protect voters against serious unintended consequences including deportation, prison time, and ineligibility for naturalization,” Julia Brown, a lawyer with ILAP, said.
+“Any non-citizen voting initiative must be designed to protect voters against serious unintended consequences including deportation, prison time and ineligibility for naturalization,” Julia Brown, a lawyer with ILAP, said.

 Councilor Belinda Ray said that such warnings “frightened me.”
 Councilor Nicholas Mavodones said that he thinks more work needs to be done on the proposal and noted that the council “found out about this from the press.”